netobserv/netobserv-ebpf-agent/bpf/README.md

-##Flows v2.
-A Flow-metric generator using TC.
+## Flows v2: A Flow-metric generator using TC.

 This program can be hooked on to TC ingress/egress hook to monitor packets to/from an interface.